cleverwise/cya/README.md

 If contacting for technical support please see video manuals first.
 I'll do my best to help troubleshoot but can't make any promises due to limited time.

+Contributors please see the "[Contributors Readme](contributors.md)" for important information.

 * Message through Github
 * [Contact Form on CyberWS](https://www.cyberws.com/contact-us/)